sheikhmalaika184/Google-bot/README.md

 # Google-bot
-Extract businesses details (title,website,phone no) from google  and save data in output.csv file Change "Driver_path" and give your chrome driver path at line 17
+Extract businesses details (title,website,phone no) from google  and save data in output.csv file Change "Driver_path" and give your chrome driver path at line 17 Can give any search query on line 90